 I spend a lot of time thinking about coding, computational thinking, and how we teach it.
-I'm the creator of Erase All Kittens, an open-source game that teaches children aged 8+ to code.
-As a teacher/facilitator, I've run courses on web programming for beginners, taught business executives to build their own IoT devices, and introduced 7-year-olds to game design.
+As a teacher/facilitator, I've designed & delivered degree-level software engineering courses, taught business executives to build their own IoT devices, and introduced 7-year-olds to game design.
+I'm also the creator of Erase All Kittens, an award-winning game that teaches children aged 8+ to code.

-As co-founder & CTO, I was responsible for all the technical work on our product Erase All Kittens, a web-based game that teaches children how to code.
-I started the project in my bedroom, and by the time I left we had introduced hundreds of thousands of children to code.
+As co-founder & CTO, I was responsible for all the technical work on our product Erase All Kittens, an award-winning game that teaches children how to code.
+I started the project in my bedroom, and by the time I left, we had introduced hundreds of thousands of children to coding.

 I was responsible for the educational content, and much of the mechanics & puzzle design.
 I created a custom browser-based game engine to support E.A.K.'s core mechanic - the ability to edit the HTML and CSS source code to levels in real time, as you were playing.

 At Decoded I worked on a range of internal and external software products.
 Notably, I designed and built the live coding environment Decoded used to deliver all their coding workshops.
 The web-based editor was designed to have the lowest possible barrier to entry and a very tight feedback loop to help new coders understand the effects of their changes.